 - Data stored on your computer (hard drive) versus databases (servers)

-Kohezion is an online database software.
-It pairs all the pros of the classic databases with the ease of use of an Excel spreadsheet to allow you to design database applications.
-It offers a highly customizable yet easy to use solution.
 Kohezion’s backend uses the SQL language and allows ACID transactions but doesn’t require its users to use or understand SQL.
 It is what is called an end-user database as the users are allowed to create their own applications without programming.
-They can then input data, slice and dice it with the advanced search features, create powerful reports or even link applications together in a one-to-many relationship.
+They can then input data, slice and dice it with the advanced search features, create powerful reports, or even link applications together in a one-to-many relationship.
+Pivot tables ease up this task considerably.
+But what is a pivot table?
+Creating one in Excel requires time and patience, while with Kohezion, you can use the simple drag and drop tool and summarize large amounts of data in a matter of minutes.
 It is a very powerful tool to manage data without spending much and without relying on programmers.

 Pros of Kohezion